Welcome to IJC

 The Independent Journalist Collective is a membership organisation.
 Membership does not confer legal authority, special privileges, or guaranteed access to any location, event, institution, court, council, parliamentary facility, or restricted area.
 Access decisions remain at the discretion of the relevant authority or event organiser.

-Register your interest here: Register Interest
+Register your interest in becoming an IJC Journalist here: Register Interest